Nightfall-MCPE/NightfallProtocols/README.md

 ### Contribution

-Feel free to contribute adding more versions, If you'd like to add a specific version that hasn't been specified as a planned version, Clearly specify why.
+Feel free to contribute adding more versions, If you'd like to add a specific version that has not been specified as a planned version, Clearly specify why.